-A promising step forward in prostate cancer treatmentAugust 6th, 2012 in Cancer /
+A promising step forward in prostate cancer treatmentAugust 6, 2012 in Medicine & Health / Cancer

 When treating prostate cancer with radiotherapy, knowing the prostate cancer position is critical to accurately targeting the radiation beam to avoid missing the tumour and irradiating healthy tissue.
 Prostate cancer patients being treated with radiotherapy can now have their prostate position known to within 0.5mm during radiation treatment thanks to a study led by Professor Paul Keall, NHMRC Australia Fellow at the University of Sydney.

 In a world-first the new prostate cancer tracking system has been implemented in a 10-patient pilot study at the Royal North Shore Hospital.
 The technique termed 'KIM' for Kilovoltage Intrafraction Monitoring uses X-rays during the radiation treatment to measure the position of markers implanted into the prostate though a novel two-dimension-to-three dimension calculation method.

 The system was originally conceived at Stanford University in 2008 by two of the investigators of this research, Professor Keall and Associate Professor Per Poulsen, and is a collaboration between the University of Sydney, Royal North Shore Hospital and Aarhus University in Denmark.
 In the current study, prostate cancer motion of over 10mm was seen during treatment.

 The overall accuracy of the system was higher than 0.5mm, better than other dedicated commercial prostate monitoring systems that can be purchased but have not been widely implemented in clinical practice.
 As well as being more accurate, an additional advantage of the KIM system over the dedicated systems is that it uses readily available radiation therapy equipment, so there is enormous potential for low cost routine use of the system worldwide.